 The project «Legal Assistance to Stateless Persons» has been implemented with the support of UNHCR since June 2017.
 The project’s attorneys and legal analysts provide legal assistance to stateless persons (individuals who are not recognized as nationals by any country and who do not have the corresponding documentation.)
-The foundation (R2P) is also working to improve legislation for stateless persons to provide them with access to fundamental rights and freedoms.
+The foundation (R2P) is also working to improve legislation for stateless persons, help them to confirm or acquire citizenship and to issue the passport.
 The foundation’s experts further conduct seminars on the protection of stateless persons for attorneys, government representatives, and other relevant stakeholders.

 Description of previous project outcomes

 Owing to legal assistance provided by R2P, 224 formerly stateless persons now hold a valid citizenship.
 An additional 914 individuals received legal consultation from the foundation.
 By means of R2P’s presentation at the World Conference on Statelessness, more than 290 foreign professionals from 60 nations received information about statelessness and the issues surrounding the documentation process in Ukraine.
 R2P’s team of experts also produced the first comparative report on statelessness in Ukraine and Russia.
 The project team monitored the issuance of passports by the SMS for NGCA residents and compiled a thematic report with recommendations for the improvement of legislation.

 It is difficult to exercise your rights when you do not know them or do not…

 Read the report «Statelessness in Russia and Ukraine: possible ways to overcome the problem» here.